Connect with others who understand.

 Is Epilepsy Genetic?
 The Chances of Inheriting Epilepsy

-There are nearly 3.4 million people living with epilepsy in the United States.
-Epilepsy is a neurological condition that affects the central nervous system (CNS).
-Epilepsy, a seizure disorder, comprises many different types of seizures with varying causes.
-In approximately 30 percent to 40 percent of epilepsy cases, the underlying cause is genetic.
+Nearly 3 million people are living with epilepsy in the United States.
+Epilepsy is a neurological condition that affects the central nervous system (CNS) and causes seizures.
+Today, seizures are classified into three main groups, each with different causes.
+Around 30 percent to 40 percent of epilepsy is genetic, based on the underlying cause.

-A person’s chances of developing or inheriting genetic epilepsy depend on several different factors, including seizure type and the genetic and inheritance patterns of their epilepsy.
-The answer to whether one will inherit epilepsy is “maybe.”
+A person’s chances of developing or inheriting genetic epilepsy depend on several different factors, including the form of epilepsy and the genetic and inheritance patterns of their epilepsy.
+The answer to whether someone will inherit epilepsy from a parent is “maybe.”

 Genetics vs. Inheritance in Epilepsy

-Genetics play an important role in several types of epilepsy, but not all of them.
+Genetics play an important role in several types of epilepsy, but not all.
 When a person inherits a gene or has a set of genes that create a high likelihood of epilepsy, they are said to have genetic epilepsy.
-For example, there are certain metabolic and chromosomal conditions that are inherited that increase the risk of epilepsy.
+For example, certain metabolic and chromosomal conditions are inherited that create a higher risk of epilepsy.

 Not all cases of genetic epilepsy are inherited, however.
-Sometimes, spontaneous gene mutations cause epilepsy.
+Sometimes, spontaneous gene mutations (changes) cause epilepsy.
 Certain specific gene mutations have been shown to cause malformations of the brain, leading to epilepsy.
+These mutations may help explain the different genetic patterns in focal and generalized epilepsies.
+Research shows that generalized epilepsy often has strong shared genetic influences, affecting 40 percent to 90 percent of cases, while focal epilepsy has a more varied genetic makeup.

 Risk of Genetic Epilepsy

 Assessing a person’s genetic risk isn’t easy.
 For instance, two children may develop the same type of epilepsy, even though they have mutations in different genes.
-Moreover, two family members may share the same genetic mutation and both develop epilepsy, but their epilepsy syndromes may manifest in different ways.
+Moreover, two family members may share the same genetic mutation and both develop epilepsy, but their epilepsy syndromes may show up in different ways.

 Inheritance patterns vary among different types of epilepsy.
 Some types of epilepsy have an entirely genetic cause.
 In other cases, genes are just one of several factors in a person’s epilepsy diagnosis.